Timeline | AP Exams | PSAT/SAT/ACT | SOL Testing | Final Exams

 PSAT/NMSQT and SAT Updates

-Fairfax County Public Schools (FCPS) is pleased to announce plans to offer the Preliminary SAT (PSAT)/National Merit Scholarship Qualifying Test (NMSQT) to students in grades 10-11 on October 12, 2022.
+Fairfax County Public Schools (FCPS) is pleased to announce plans to offer the Preliminary SAT (PSAT)/National Merit Scholarship Qualifying Test (NMSQT) to students in grades 10-11 on October 11, 2023.
 A PSAT/NMSQT Testing Notification letter is posted online along with translations.
-All sophomores and juniors will automatically be registered to take the PSAT/NMSQT.
+More information on the registration process to come.

 How do I apply for accommodations for the test?

 Students with disabilities who have testing accommodations documented in a 504 Plan or an individualized education program (IEP) may be eligible for testing accommodations for College Board tests like the PSAT/NMSQT and SAT*.
 The College Board must approve a formal request for each student.
 If the student already has College Board accommodations approved from a previous PSAT/NMSQT, PSAT 10, SAT, or AP test, then no further action is needed.
 Once instated, accommodations remain in place for all College Board testing.